 Removing the sediment and at least, minimising the amount of sediment that reaches the glass is particularly apparent with older, ‘vintage’ wines.
 Over time, a build-up of unwanted sediment (particularly in red wine as opposed to white) will appear in the bottle.
 Very occasionally, pieces of crumbling cork can also be apparent so removing these in the decanting process is also vitally important.

 With regards to allowing the wine to sufficiently aerate, most wines, when initially exposed to air will ‘open up’ allowing more complex flavours and aromas to emerge from the wine.
 Not all wines (younger generally) will require decanting as some simply may not need as much air.
 These may not appear remarkably different after decanting but any amount of decanting usually helps even if just a little – better some than not at all!
 Others may appear completely different after decanting when compared with going straight from the bottle to the glass.
-The bouquet and taste can remarkably alter from just 15 minutes sat in a decanter.
+The bouquet and taste can remarkably alter from just 15 minutes sitting in a decanter.
 Aged red wines are those that are most deserving of decanting and the benefits are very apparent.

 Click here to see our full range of Wine Decanters.